 - Where to find me online.

 I hope you enjoy it.

 I’d love to hear your reactions to some of what I said.
 Anything surprising in there?
-You can comment on my facebook post that has this interview.
-Or comment below if you prefer.
+You can comment below.

 P.S.
 By the way, when I talked about co-creation, even for introverts, I don’t mean we need to work in teams.
 Solo focus time is still really important!!
 I just mean there are ways to not have to do everything alone.
 We need others for things like referrals and connections, help with technology, and doing the things you don’t like doing, and for getting useful feedback.